Our Anglican Christian Identity

 In the local congregation, serving Christ Together

-The Anglican tradition of Christianity treasures and celebrates a rich and varied spiritual heritage drawn from the experience of serving Christ and His Kingdom in many different contexts and cultures.
-Anglican Christianity makes no exclusive claims for our particular understanding of the Gospel, but we believe that being an Anglican Christian offers a good and fulfilling way to respond faithfully to Christ's call to be His disciples in our generation.
-We enjoy exploring our living tradition, and we rejoice at opportunities to share it with others.
+The Anglican tradition of Christianity celebrates a varied spiritual heritage drawn from the experience of serving Christ and His Kingdom in many different settings and cultures.
+We make no exclusive claims for our particular understanding of the Gospel, but we believe that being an Anglican Christian offers a good and fulfilling way to respond faithfully to Christ's call.
+We enjoy exploring our living tradition and sharing it with others.

 Please speak to one of the ministers or church officers if you have any questions, or would like to find out more about any aspect of our church life.